-planning system.
-This will be evident part of the draft Inner North and City strategic framework to help guide planning work that is being or will be done at more detailed scales (such as a precinct, corridor or place).
+The draft district strategy for the Inner North and City provides a strategic framework to help guide planning work that is being or will be done at more detailed scales (such as a precinct, corridor or place).
 This includes the draft City Plan.
-The engagement on the Inner North and City should be referred to the draft City Plan and there will be further opportunities for the community to provide more placespecific feedback at this stage of development.
+The engagement on the Inner North and City should be referred to the draft City Plan and there will be further opportunities for the community to provide more place-specific feedback at this stage of development.